chuanqisun/htmaa-2025/src/posts/week-06/index.md

 Soldering this board was much harder than expected.
 The non-plated through-holes had limited grip on the solder, even with flux.
 I had to reflow several connections multiple times to ensure a solid connection.

+Checking with the TAs, I received the advice to use high temperature or to preheat the pins longer.
+They have diagnosed me with a "cold solder joint" issue.

 ### The Switchboard

 The Switchboard is an array of TRRS jacks, each with an LED to indicate status.